Basssiiie/Random-Race-Generator/README.md

 ##Changelog

+###Version 1.2.2, 31st of December 2016
+ - Changed: All player loops now use SA-MP 0.3.7's function [GetPlayerPoolSize()](https://wiki.sa-mp.com/wiki/GetPlayerPoolSize).
+ - Changed: All line endings are now Linux based, because Github doesn't seem to be a fan of Windows line endings... :(

 ###Version 1.2.1, 26th of September 2016
  - Created: GitHub repository for source code storage.
  - Removed: Some leftover debug code that was still there.